Vernon Coleman: Advertising Standards Authority rulings

-In 2005, the Advertising Standards Authority (ASA) banned an advertisement for a book published by Coleman entitled How to Stop Your Doctor Killing You which claimed doctors were "the person most likely to kill you".
+In 2005, the UK's Advertising Standards Authority (ASA) banned an advertisement for a book published by Coleman entitled How to Stop Your Doctor Killing You which claimed doctors were "the person most likely to kill you".
 The ASA upheld complaints that the advert was misleading, offensive and denigrated the medical profession.
 The ASA found Coleman's claims were lacking evidence, "irresponsible" and "likely to discourage vulnerable people from seeking essential medical treatment".
 In response to the ruling, Coleman called for the ASA to be banned and later made a complaint to the Office of Fair Trading, claiming "the ASA's action(s) are in breach of Article 10 of the Human Rights Act".
 The Office of Fair trading did not pursue Coleman's complaint.

 In 2007, the ASA again found Coleman had made misleading claims in an advertisement promoting a supposed link between eating meat and contracting cancer.
 Coleman failed to respond to the ASA's enquiries and was subsequently found to have again breached the organisation's code of conduct, with the ASA deeming Coleman's advert was again lacking evidence and likely to cause undue fear and distress.
 Coleman was instructed not to further run the advertisement and informed to respond to future ASA investigations.

 Personal life

 Coleman is married.
 He is a vegan and supports animal rights.
+He has stated that he cross-dresses, and has written several articles about men who cross-dress.